 Template variables

 send_dm.message, send_email.subject, and send_email.message support {{placeholder}} substitution.
-Unknown placeholders are rejected at create/update time (error 467) so a typo never silently leaks the literal {{foo}} into a customer-facing message.
+Unknown placeholders are rejected at create/update time (as a 473 validation error) so a typo never silently leaks the literal {{foo}} into a customer-facing message.

 No